hakdog456/webprog-second-repo/_bugfixing.md

 # 🛠 List of Fixes
 - when not logged in, when user profile is clicked it should go to login (it goes to user dashboard kase eh even if no ones logged in, it shows "username") - FIXED!
 - in user, after submitting application, i suggest for the view to revert to dashboard (it still goes back to user application kase eh) - FIXED!
-- from the user, when meet and greet is clicked, it should go to meet and greet (it still goes back to user application kase eh)
+- from the user, when meet and greet is clicked, it should go to meet and greet (it still goes back to user application kase eh) - FIXED!
 - contact.html: nothing happens when send message is clicked : tiny gap below footer on 768px - 1024px -- minnardfix
 - faqs.html: big gap below footer after 768px, disappears when you expand one of the details, footer background disappearing when <600px - 768px -- minnardfix